ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 Actions are building blocks that encapsulate the complexity of these operations.
 They are designed to be easy to use and to be powerful.
-They embed both the operation to be performed and their termination condition, that is checked within a timeout.
-For the time being termination conditions can only be expressed with a list of expected tango change events.
+They embed both the operations to be performed and their termination condition, that is checked within a timeout.
+Termination conditions can only be expressed with a list of expected tango change events.

 An action can eventually be "executed", by calling the `execute` method of